-Marine Resources & Sustainability
+Marine Resources and Sustainability

 The raw materials used for production of fishmeal and fish oil are fresh marine fish and recycled trimmings from fish processing for human consumption.

 Fishmeal and fish oil can be produced from whole fish, fish cut-offs or other fish by-products, such as heads, tails, bones and other offal resulting from processing.
 Fishmeal and fish oil originating from whole fish are produced from species caught in the wild.
 The species used are mainly short-lived species with no or little commercial value as human consumption, such as sandeel, blue-whiting and capelin.